MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-howto-setup-machine.md

     See the [AKS-IoT PowerShell cmdlets reference](./reference/aks-lite-ps/index.md) for a full list of supported commands.

-## Set up your machine for Linux and Windows workloads
+## Set up your machine as a Linux and Windows node

 In order to configure your MSI installer to include Windows nodes, make sure you have the MSI installer with Kubernetes distribution of choice and the provided **AksIotWindows-v1** files in the same folder.